hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/ingress-nginx-controller-5957546d75   1         1         1       15d
 ```

+T﻿he service *ingress-nginx-controller* gets deployed as the service type of *LoadBalancer* with the *EXTERNAL-IP* assigned as *10.6.115.251*.
+This IP address will be used for setting up domain and subdomain name resolution.

 ### Generate a self-signed certificate using cert-manager

 You can d﻿eploy cert-manager to the K8s cluster and generate a self-signed certificate by following up the blog post [Generating self-signed certificates using cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/).

 H﻿ere is the deployed cert-manager to the namespace *cert-manager* in the cluster: